This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 And the best part?
 Prime rib leftovers are even better!
 You can easily repurpose it into different meals for breakfast, lunch, or dinner or to enjoy as a satisfying snack.
 The possibilities are endless, so let’s get started!

 NOTE: I make this grilled prime rib with the most incredible coffee rub, which I recommend trying.
 However, this isn’t your only option!
-You can use your favorite seasonings to grill prime rib roast.
+You can use your favorite seasonings to grill prime rib roast, like my rosemary salt or classic prime rib seasoning.
 Go with what you enjoy the most!

-- Take your prime rib out of the refrigerator and rest it on the counter to allow it to reach room temperature for about 2 hours.
+- Take your prime rib out of the refrigerator and rest it on the counter to allow it to reach room temperature for about two hours.

 - Preheat your grill to 275-300℉.
-While your grill is preheating, rub all sides on the prime rib with spicy brown mustard.
+While the grill is preheating, rub the prime rib on all sides with spicy brown mustard.

 - In a small mixing bowl, combine ground coffee, paprika, garlic powder, minced onion, brown sugar, salt and pepper.
 Mix well.